List of World War I memorials and cemeteries in Pas-de-Calais: Czechoslovak Cemetery and Memorial – Neuville-Saint-Vaast

-The Czechoslovakian Memorial and Cemetery are located just outside Neuville-Saint-Vaast and within the small cemetery lay the remains of 206 Czechoslovakians; 70 from the First World War and 136 from the Second (Including 29 airman).
+The Czechoslovak Memorial and Cemetery are located just outside Neuville-Saint-Vaast and within the small cemetery lay the remains of 206 Czechoslovaks; 70 from the First World War and 136 from the Second (Including 29 airman).
 Czechs and Slovaks were minorities within the Austro-Hungarian Empire and, at the declaration of war in 1914, hundreds living in France took the decision to fight for France within the ranks of the Foreign Legion.
 At the beginning of May each year there is a short ceremony at the cemetery which was enlarged in 1970 by the consolidation of all Czech and Slovak nationals buried in France.
 They formed the Nazdar Company (coming from their battle cry meaning: "Hello").
 On 9 May 1915, the company would lose 50 men killed and 150 wounded out of a strength of 250.
 (A photograph of the Czech memorial is shown here.)
 These volunteers took part in the Artois offensive launched by the French on 9 May 1915 and many lost their lives in that battle.
 At the entrance to the Czech cemetery stands a monument to commemorate the standard-bearer Karel Bezdicek who was killed on the first day of fighting.
 He is remembered by his fellows as the first free Czech soldier to carry the standard of the Czech lion.

 On the other side of the road, the cross of the Polish volunteers (paid for by donations from the Polish communities of Pas-de-Calais) pays tribute to those who 'gave their lives for the resurrection of Poland and the victory of France'.
 Despite being destroyed in 1940 and storm-damaged in 1967, the monument has been rebuilt and bears the motto "Za wolność naszą i waszą" which means "For our freedom and yours".